chenxingqiang/jax-ml/doc/modules/preprocessing.rst

            [ 0.]])

-Another possibility to convert categorical features to features that can be used with scikit-learn estimators is to use a one-of-K, also known as one-hot or dummy encoding.
+Another possibility to convert categorical features to features that can be used with jax-learn estimators is to use a one-of-K, also known as one-hot or dummy encoding.
 This type of encoding can be obtained with the :class:`OneHotEncoder`, which transforms each categorical feature with